Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

-More generally, Artin and Tate have conjectured that $P_2(S,t)$ for an arbitrary surface decodes more than just the rank $\rho(S)$ of the N\'eron--Severi group: namely, let $D_1,...,D_\rho$ be independent in $\NS(S)$ and set $B:=\sum_i \ZZ D_i$.
+Then, the N\'eron--Severi rank $\rho(S)$ is equal to the number of times $q$ occurs among the $\alpha_{2,j}$. \end{Conjecture}

+For an overview, we refer to \cite[Lecture 2]{Ulmer notes}.
+For a relation of Tate's conjecture with Igusa's inequality and a conjecture of Artin and Mazur on Frobenius eigenvalues on crystalline cohomology, we refer to \cite[Remarque II.5.13]{Illusie deRham-Witt}.
+Also, Artin and Tate \cite[(C)]{Artin Tate} refined Tate's conjecture as follows: let $D_1,...,D_\rho$ be independent classes in $\NS(S)$ and set $B:=\sum_i \ZZ D_i$.
 Let $\#{\rm Br}(S)$ be the order of the Brauer group, which is conjecturally finite.
 Then